esrlabs/chipmunk/application/client/src/assets/documentation/features.md

 - SomeIp on UDP

 ## Stream features
-- sending data into serial port
+- sending data into a serial port
 - interacting with running terminal command (writing into `stdin`)